-Payroll has become a governance system, a compliance engine, and a strategic data infrastructure that sits squarely in the view of tax authorities, regulators, boards of directors, and employees themselves.
+Payroll has become a governance system, and a strategic data infrastructure that is closely monitored by tax authorities and regulatory bodies, boards of directors, and employees themselves.
 The biggest payroll challenges businesses face today are no longer operational inconveniences; they are enterprise-level risks with measurable financial and reputational consequences.

 This article maps out 15 critical payroll challenges in the workplace, along with practical payroll challenges examples that show how these issues affect organizations of all sizes.